sul-dlss/infrastructure-integration-test/README.md

 For the staging environment, copy `config/settings.yml` to `config/settings/staging.local.yml` and set the ETD username and password to the [values expected in our staging environment](https://github.com/sul-dlss/shared_configs/blob/a90c636b968a1ede4886a61dadc799dd5d162fe1/config/settings/production.yml#L34-L35).

 **NOTE**: `config/settings/staging.local.yml` is ignored by git and should remain so.
-Please do not accidentally add this file to version control.
+Please do not add this file to version control.

 #### QA Environment

 For the QA environment, copy `config/settings.yml` to `config/settings/qa.local.yml` and set the ETD username and password to the [values expected in our QA environment](https://github.com/sul-dlss/shared_configs/blob/59ead7acbdf351930ad45922fd44e0f45810bf37/config/settings/production.yml#L16-L17).

 **NOTE**: `config/settings/qa.local.yml` is ignored by git and should remain so.
-Please do not accidentally add this file to version control.
+Please do not add this file to version control.

 ## Run Tests